cisco-intersight/terraform-provider-intersight/website/docs/d/hyperflex_cluster.html.markdown

 * `hypervisor_type`:(string)The type of hypervisor running on this cluster.
 * `hypervisor_version`:(string)The version of hypervisor running on this cluster.
 * `moid`:(string)The unique identifier of this Managed Object instance.
-* `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
+The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `utilization_percentage`:(float)The storage utilization percentage is computed based on total capacity and current capacity utilization.
+* `utilization_trend_percentage`:(float)The storage utilization trend percentage represents the trend in percentage computed using the first and last point from historical data.
 * `vm_count`:(int)The number of virtual machines present on this cluster.